OnePageCRM/OnePageCRM.github.io/README.md

 Please note that our [API documentation][4] includes an interactive browser, where you can test out your API requests.

-Additionally, a javascript API browser still exits in this repo at `/api_browser`.
+Additionally, a Javascript API browser still exits in this repo at `/api_browser`.
 It's built in `Angular.js` and only supports `GET` requests.

 <br>